Construct IN

 4.5.
 Indirect expenses

-6. Execution and management of the construction
+6. Construction execution and management

 - Read also: BIM BR Strategy: understand what it is and the main goals